arturbaccarin/effective-go-summary/faq/faq.md

 Go’s goroutine scheduler does well at balancing goroutines and threads, and can even preempt execution of a goroutine to make sure others on the same thread are not starved.
 However, it is not perfect.
 If you see performance issues, setting GOMAXPROCS on a per-application basis may help.

 ## Why is there no goroutine ID?

+Goroutines do not have names; they are just anonymous workers.
+They expose no unique identifier, name, or data structure to the programmer.

+## Why do T and *T have different method sets?